 What are some of the ways people are involved?

-The Committee on Sustainability is composed of faculty, staff, undergraduate and graduate student representatives and often has working groups.
 The Office of Sustainability includes initiatives for the campus community to volunteer, such as the student peer educator group, SUSTAIN!
+The office also houses the Committee on Sustainability, composed of faculty, staff, undergraduate and graduate student representatives and often has working groups.
 Students

-There are multiple internships and job opportunities for students at W&M. From interning with the Office of Sustainability to managing the Campus
+There are multiple internships and job opportunities for students at W&M. From student staff in the Office of Sustainability to sustainability internships with Dining Services, get valuable experience while helping make this campus a more sustainable place!

 Be an Innovator